imyanfa/YanFa-LeetCode-with-JAVA/leetcode017_LetterCombinationofaPhoneNumber/leetcode_017_LCoaPN.md

 # *题目*
 **17. Letter Combinations of a Phone Number**
 Given a digit string, return all possible letter combinations that the number could represent.
 A mapping of digit to letters (just like on the telephone buttons) is given below.
 ![image](https://github.com/jnuyanfa/YanFa-LeetCode-with-JAVA/blob/master/leetcode017_LetterCombinationofaPhoneNumber/img/2.png)

 ```
-Input:Digit string "23" Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"].
+Input:Digit string "23"
 Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"].
 ```
 #### 思路：